KateMcGuane/static-website/README.md

 ### Languages Used

-- [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) was used as the foundation of the site.
+- [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) - The foundation of the site.
-- [CSS](https://developer.mozilla.org/en-US/docs/Web/css) was used to add the styles and layout of the site.
+- [CSS](https://developer.mozilla.org/en-US/docs/Web/css) - To add the styles and layout of the site.

 ### Libraries & Programs Used